HamzaAshfaq01/mern-blog-app/README.md

 -   Login with Google & Facebook is also added.
 -   Forgot & Reset Password functionality using mail varification is also added.
 -   Private routing is acheived.
--   User can't access Private Routes without login.
+-   User can't create blogs without login.
 -   Error Handling.
 -   Professioanl Code Structure